nlamaison/PersonalProjects/README.md

 ## Simple Planner
 **WIP**

-The goal of `Simple Planner` is to compare traditional sampling-based motion planning algorithms to a relatively simple learned model in a 2D, fixed world state simulation environment.
+The goal of `Simple Planner` is to compare traditional sampling-based motion planning algorithms to a simple learned model in a 2D, fixed world state simulation environment.

 This project will (soon, hopefully, someday) implement _all_ of:
 - stochastic, sampling-based path finding algorithms